aragon/token-voting-plugin/packages/artifacts/README.md

 # Token Voting Plugin artifacts

-This package contains the ABI of the TokenVoting Plugin for OSx, as well as the address of its plugin repository on each network.
+This package contains the ABI of the TokenVoting Plugin for OSx, as well as the address of its plugin repository on each supported network.
 Install it with:

 ```sh
 yarn add @aragon/token-voting-plugin-artifacts